derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/07/2022 16:19:25 : 3 Database Admins walked into a NoSQL bar.
+17/07/2022 16:19:51 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand hexadecimal and 15 others.
+How do you know whether a person is a Vim user?
+Don't worry, they'll tell you.
 <!-- replace-with-joke ends -->